James A. Garfield: Treatment and death

-According to some historians and medical experts, Garfield might have survived his wounds had the doctors attending him had at their disposal today's medical research, knowledge, techniques, and equipment.
+According to some historians and medical experts, Garfield might have survived his wounds had the doctors attending him had at their disposal today's medical research, knowledge, techniques and equipment.
 Standard medical practice at the time dictated that priority be given to locating the path of the bullet.
 Several of his doctors inserted their unsterilized fingers into the wound to probe for the bullet, a common practice in the 1880s.
 Historians agree that massive infection was a significant factor in Garfield's demise.
 Biographer Peskin said medical malpractice did not contribute to Garfield's death; the inevitable infection and blood poisoning that would ensue from a deep bullet wound resulted in damage to multiple organs and spinal fragmentation.
 Rutkow, a professor of surgery at the University of Medicine and Dentistry of New Jersey, has argued that starvation also played a role.
 Rutkow suggests "Garfield had such a nonlethal wound.
 In today's world, he would have gone home in a matter of two or three days."
 The conventional narrative regarding Garfield's post-shooting medical condition was challenged by Theodore Pappas and Shahrzad Joharifard in a 2013 article in The American Journal of Surgery.
 They argued that Garfield died from a late rupture of a splenic artery pseudoaneurysm, which developed secondary to the path of the bullet adjacent to the splenic artery.
 They also argued that his sepsis was actually caused by post-traumatic acute acalculous cholecystitis.
 Based on the autopsy report, the authors speculate that his gallbladder subsequently ruptured, leading to the development of a large bile-containing abscess adjacent to the gallbladder.
 Pappas and Joharifard say this caused the septic decline in Garfield's condition that was visible starting from July 23, 1881.
 Pappas and Joharifard also state that they don't believe that Garfield's doctors could have saved him even if they had been aware of his cholecystitis, since the first successful cholecystectomy (surgical removal of the gallbladder) was performed a year after Garfield's death.

 Guiteau was indicted on October 14, 1881, for the murder of the president.
 During his trial, Guiteau declared that he was not responsible for Garfield's death, admitting to the shooting but not the killing.
 In his defense, Guiteau wrote: "General Garfield died from malpractice.
 According to his own physicians, he was not fatally shot.
 The doctors who mistreated him ought to bear the odium of his death, and not his assailant.
 They ought to be indicted for murdering James A. Garfield, and not me."
 After a chaotic trial in which Guiteau often interrupted and argued, and in which his counsel used the insanity defense, the jury found him guilty on January 25, 1882, and he was sentenced to death by hanging.
-Guiteau might have had neurosyphilis, a disease that causes physiological mental impairment.
+Guiteau may have had neurosyphilis, a disease that causes physiological mental impairment.
 He was executed on June 30, 1882.